design-tokens/community-group/technical-reports/format/aliases.md

 </aside>

 When a tool needs the actual value of a token it must resolve the reference - i.e. lookup the token being referenced and fetch its value.
-In the above example, the "alias name" token’s value would resolve to 1234 because it references the token whose path is `{group name.token name}` which has the value 1234.
+In the above example, the "alias name" token's value would resolve to 1234 because it references the token whose path is `{group name.token name}` which has the value 1234.

 Tools should preserve references and therefore only resolve them whenever the actual value needs to be retrieved.
 For instance, in a design tool, changes to the value of a token being referenced by aliases should be reflected wherever those aliases are being used.